taichi-dev/taichi/docs/dev_install.rst

     make -j 8

-  * You may run into errors with cmake if you have gcc/g++ as your default compiler instead of Clang/LLVM, you could let CMake respect your clang by setting environment variables like the following:
+  * You may run into errors with cmake if you have gcc/g++ as your default compiler instead of Clang/LLVM or you have multiple versions of clang.
+You could let CMake respect your clang by setting environment variables like the following:

   .. code-block:: bash